codatio/codat-docs/docs/integrations/banking/truelayer/faqs-about-truelayer.md

 ## Does Codat automatically sync banking data on a regular basis?

-Banking data is synchronised in the same way as data from accounting integrations.
+Banking data is synchronized in the same way as data from accounting integrations.
 [Configure sync settings](/core-concepts/data-type-settings) explains how to adjust the fetch order and sync frequency to suit your requirements.

 ## How are we billed for connections to TrueLayer accounts?